 hair stylist cyndia harvey explores the beauty of afro hair in a new short film

-The This Hair of Mine film is beautiful - what inspired you to put together this project?
+This Hair of Mine is beautiful.
+What inspired you to put together this project?

-Firstly, I really wanted to celebrate black women, their hair and all the beauty and diversity of it.
+Firstly, I really wanted to celebrate black women, their hair, and all the beauty and diversity of it.
 I was inspired really by going to work everyday, and not getting to work with afro hair as much as I would like too.
-Looking at what's been happening in South Africa, with young girls being told that the hair that grows out of their head is not socially acceptable is just horrifying.
+Looking at what's been happening in South Africa — where young girls are being told that the hair that grows out of their head is not socially acceptable — is just horrifying.
 This isn't just happening in South Africa either, it's happening globally, even on our home turf, where pupils are being dismissed from school for wearing natural afro hair.
 It's a problem we should not be facing in 2016.

 What was the thought process behind the different hairstyles you choose for the women in your film?

 I wanted the film to feel very personal and intimate by using the hair as the main narrative to tell each girl's story.
 I worked with them to try and find out as much as we could about their ancestry.
 With that information, I created traditional hairstyles from specific tribes dating back to the 19th century and reinterpreted them on each girl.

 What was the best thing about growing up in Jamaica?o you think your experiences living there as a child have inspired your work?

 The best thing about growing up in Jamaica was the sea, sun, and most of all, the outdoor space!
 Also the spirit of community; everyone was your mother, your aunt, or your cousin.
 Everyone looked out for each other and took great care of one another.
 I'm from a very modest family so not having all the luxuries I thought I was missing out on made me very creative with the things around me.
 I was always trying to make up for that.

 The conversations around how black women choose to wear their hair have always been both political and personal.
 As a discussion that continues to evolve, especially online, what would you like people to take away from this film?